The Department of Politics is housed in the

 Model United Nations.

-The curricula of the Politics and International Relations majors are based on
+The curricula of Politics majors are based on

 the conviction that the best undergraduate education joins analytical rigor and